wangdedi1997/spib/README.rst

 SPIB is a deep learning-based framework that learns the reaction coordinates from high dimensional molecular simulation trajectories.
+Please read and cite this manuscript when using SPIB: https://aip.scitation.org/doi/abs/10.1063/5.0038198.
+Here is an implementation of SPIB in Pytorch.

 * Free software: MIT license